handresen/mariagdkdoc/pages/coregdk/setup/core_setup_client_configuration.md

 tags: [client, map, rendering]
 sidebar: core_setup_sidebar
 permalink: core_setup_client_configuration.html
-summary: Configuring the Maria GDK service addins.
+summary: Configuring Maria GDK clients.
 ---

 The Maria client setup will mainly be application specific, but there are a few common settings that control the low level components of the system that will be relevant for all Maria applications.